patricia-gallardo/patricia-gallardo.github.io/_posts/2022-03-08-proposed-cppcon_safety__transparency_report.md

 * *2022-03-30:* The C++ Foundation board publishes a [Q&A document][8].
 * *2022-03-31:* CppCon publishes its first [Transparency Report][9] (does not include this incident).
 * *2022-05-04:* A change.org petition is created: [Ban convicted sex offender from ISO C++ Standard meetings][11]
+* *2022-05-11:* Barbara Geller writes a [thread on Twitter][12] where she describes how Jon Kalb removed her as organizer of the Bay Area ACCU Meetup after she brought up having a CoC and covid protocols.

 ## Footnotes